 Mike Jennings, President of BEI gave a presentation on The Evolution of Phishing to the U.S. Senate staffers on Tuesday, August 20.
 Big thanks to the Office of the Sergeant at Arms, U.S. Senate for arranging the event.

 We’re all targets for phishing, and you can imagine how attractive the Senate staffers would be!
-Mike briefly covered the various types of phishing, including Credential, Spear, Whaling and Business Email Compromise.
-He included examples and discussed how to spot each type and gave some background on what they are looking to exploit.
+With this in mind, Mike briefly covered the various types of phishing, including Credential, Spear, Whaling and Business Email Compromise.
+Notably, he included examples and discussed how to spot each type and gave some background on what they are looking to exploit.

 Mike then talked about the current trends in phishing: